 There could be conditions which functioned as a multiplier.
 If, for example, you killed or raped a widow, a judge or a pilgrim, a multiplier would be applicable, and you had to pay additional weregeld.
 You hit the jackpot because these categories were considered vulnerable people who could not protect themselves as well as others.

 Another factor that was relevant, was whether a peace was applicable.
 A proclaimed peace was assumed to be broken when someone was killed or injured.
 During the Early Middle Ages in Frisia this was the so-called frede, and was to be paid to the count or lord.
 This word means ‘peace’ and is comparable with the German Frieden and the Dutch vrede.
-With the aforementioned disappearance of feudal structures in Frisia the counts and lords disappeared, and people themselves had to impose a peace.
+With the aforementioned disappearance of feudal structures in Frisia the counts and lords disappeared as well, and people themselves had to impose a peace.
 Instead of a feudal frede it was called a liudfrede.
 The word liud is related to the Mid-Frisian word lju or the Dutch word lied or lui, meaning common people.
 So, the ‘common people’s peace’.

 During the Crusades, the Catholic Church declared the Pax Dei ‘the Peace of God’ and again a multiplier was applicable if you killed or injured someone whilst a peace was in place.
 Of course, this Pax Dei was not broken when you decapitated Moors in the Levant, Cathars in southern France, or infidels in Livonia in the name of the Cross.
 You did not have to pay any weregeld.
 You could even take their silver.

 Lastly, you also had the Treuga Dei or Truce of God.
 With this Pax Dei truce, the church tried to halt acts of war, at least during holy times of the year.
-Contemporary critics argued, however, that the church had no business with war whatsoever, and should refrain from everything that had to do with it, including declaring truces and peaces.
+Contemporary critics argued, however, that the church had no business with war and bloodshed whatsoever, and should refrain from everything that had to do with it, including declaring truces and peaces.

 When slaying a man and a peace was in place, the one and a half weregeld above was multiplied by -for example- two times.